Here's The Scoop On Your Fave 'Hollywood' Actor's Relationship Status

 Have you seen Hollywood yet?
 Or The Politician?
 If you haven't seen either, do yourself a favor and long onto Netflix pronto to watch both.
 After watching, you may be wondering if the actor who plays Jack Castello in Hollywood and River Barkley in The Politician, David Corenswet, is single.
-Luckily for you, I've done some deep (way too deep) investigating and have concluded that he's most likely single.
-Elite Daily reached out to Corenswet's reps for confirmation and did not hear back in time for publication.
+Luckily for you, I've done some deep (way too deep) investigating and have concluded that he appears to be single.
+Elite Daily reached out to Corenswet's reps for confirmation of his relationship status and did not hear back in time for publication.

-The first sign that Corenswet is single is that he's made no public statements regarding his own relationship status.
-To be fair, he's fairly new the Hollywood heartthrob scene and hasn't done a ton of interviews.
-But the few he has done tend to revolve almost entirely on his professional life with no mention of his personal life.

-Of course, not mentioning he has a significant other in interviews doesn't necessarily mean he's single.
-He could just be a professional guy who wants to keep his personal life separate from his acting career.
-Fair.
+Corenswet hasn't publicly spoken about his romantic life in any interviews thus far.
+Tempted to stalk his Instagram for clues?
+Go ahead — but just so you know, the woman you see in a few of his photos is his sister, Amy Corenswet.

 - Cute dogs.